tarek99allam/tarek99allam/README.md

 ### <div align="center">I'm Tarek, an Embedded Software Engineer 👨‍💻 graduated in 2022 👨‍🎓 working at VTS company on STIPS smart home start-up company 🚀</div>

-- 🔭 I’m currently working on automation smart home devices
+- 🔭 I’m currently working on IoT smart home devices

-- 🌱 I’m currently learning C++
+- 🌱 proffesional C++ and C

 - ❓ Ask me about anything related to C and DRIVES